ASTRO-POLIS/swift-polis/README.md

     - Test
     - Document
 - PolisDirection needs more documentation
-- PolisCommunicationChannel needs Documentation and Tests
+- PolisCommunicationChannel
+    - Test
+    - Document
-- PolisAddress needs Documentation and Tests
+- PolisAddress
+    - Test
+    - Document
+- PolisItem
+    - Test
+    - Document
-- PolisItem needs Documentation, Tests, and JSON examples.
+    - JSON examples
+- PolisOrganisation
+    - Test
+    - Document
-- PolisOrganisation needs Documentation, Tests, and JSON examples
+    - JSON examples
 - In PolisMediaSource, correct the documentation so that it reflects the Image to Media Transition
 - Document, test, and create JSON examples for `PolisAdminContact`
 - Document `PolisModeOfOperation`